 Wear gloves to protect aging nails from detergents, dirt and dust.
 There are a variety of gloves available for every chore: cloth gloves, rubber gloves, extra thick ones for heavy duty cleaning, regular dish washing gloves and throw-away latex gloves for all sorts of other chores.

 Stop using your nails as tools.
 Don't pick, scrape, or pull with your nails.
+This is my main downfall.

 Push back cuticles, don't cut them.
 Nails grow from the matrix, the hidden area under the cuticles.
 Cutting cuticles can leave new nails susceptible to bacteria and infection.
 Cuticles should be softened in warm water and pushed back very gently with a cuticle pusher being careful not to tear the skin.